K4resz/hassio-addons/meter_reader/README.md

 ksize: it must be odd and greater than 1, for example: 3, 5, 7 ...

+img_inverse: if true it will inverse image colors

+crop_*: if defined image will be cropped

 ### MQTT

 mqtt_host, mqtt_port, mqtt_user, mqtt_pwd: find and get access to your MQTT server/broker